-We've reviewed 70 monitors and below are our recommendations for the best monitors for programming and coding to purchase in 2019.
-See also our recommendations for the best ultrawide monitors, best monitors for dual setup, and our best 34 inch + monitors.
+We've bought and tested more than 300 monitors, and below are our recommendations for the best monitors for programming.
+Also, check out our recommendations for the best ultrawide monitors, the best monitors for dual setup, and the best office monitors.

 Our recommendations are based on what we think are the best monitors for coding and programming that are currently available.
-They are adapted to be valid for most people, in each price range.
-Rating is based on our review, factoring in price and feedback from our visitors.
+They're adapted to be valid for most people in each price range.
+Rating is based on our review, factoring in price, and feedback from our visitors.